 When, in a moment of comic horror, Bugs Bunny plays the piano so furiously that his fingers get tied in knots, physicality is twisted into metaphor.
 In a similar vein, I am interested in the tensions between the mind and the body.
 I trace new humanisms that I see reflected in banal situations, finding poetry in such things as the heaviness of gravity and the softness of a hotdog bun." -- Ivy Haldeman

 Ivy Haldeman (b.
-1985 Aurora, CO) lives and works in New York, NY.
-Her work was exhibited at Simuvac Projects (Brooklyn, NY), Paul Kasmin Gallery (New York, NY), Mayor Projects (Aarhus, Denmark) and was featured in Sleek 53,The Wall Street Journal and The New York Times.
+1985 Aurora, CO) gained her BFA from The Cooper Union for the Advancement of Science and Art in 2008, now lives and works in New York, NY.
+Her work was exhibited at Simuvac Projects (Brooklyn, NY), Paul Kasmin Gallery (New York, NY); Mayor Projects (Aarhus, Denmark); Frans Hals Museum (Haarlem, Netherlands); The Queens Museum (Queens, NY) and was featured in Sleek 53,The Wall Street Journal and The New York Times.